Get travel and medical insurance

 - Dipped headlights are compulsory all year round

-If you’re moving to Lithuania on a long-term basis, please note that right-hand drive vehicles cannot be registered in Lithuania.
+Right hand drive vehicles can be driven in Lithuania temporarily - while on holiday, for example, for up to 90 days per year.
+However, if you're moving to Lithuania on a long-term basis please note that right-hand drive vehicles cannot normally be registered in Lithuania.

 Border officials and police require original car documents and if you’re driving into the country, you need car insurance valid for Lithuania.